EPUB FixerKDP upload error scanner

 When automatic repair is safe

-It can be repaired when a valid navigation file already exists or when a minimal nav can be generated from one clear chapter structure.
+It can be repaired when one valid navigation file already exists, or when a flat nav can be generated from the existing OPF spine and one unambiguous title for every reading-order page.

 When you need manual review